THREE KINDS OF MAN

 Spiritual gifts do not prove spiritual maturity.
 Church attendance does not prove spiritual life.
 Biblical knowledge does not prove the spirit is governing.

-The only evidence of the spiritual man is the fruit of a life governed by the Spirit — not the activity of a soul decorated with religious accessories.
+The decisive evidence of the spiritual man is the fruit of a life governed by the Spirit — not the activity of a soul decorated with religious accessories.

 Dead in spirit, living entirely from soul

-The spirit governing through the soul and body
+The spirit leading through the soul and body

 How to move from carnal to spiritual